 Oddly enough, considering my lack of communication with little kids my own age, I would enthusiastically say a loud “Hiya!” to any adult within 12ft.
 As I was getting older I started acting fearlessly when it came to jumping off stuff that was too high or climbing giant trees or play fighting really roughly or standing up on swings and wondering if it might be fun to let go of the chains (it really wasn’t).
 Yet, at the same time I’d be stupidly scared of going on fairground rides with the theory that if I couldn’t cope with it, I’d essentially be stuck on the bloody thing until it finished.
 Having tested this logic a couple of times as an adult – with literally sickening consequences – I now stick rigidly to it!

 At the age of 10 I got chatting to one of the keepers at the zoo we were visiting who was around 18 I reckon.
-When I say chatting, it was more strolling and chatting to the point where my parents where awkwardly tagging along behind.
-My ability to make this guy laugh and to ask questions and tell him facts about the animals that he actually found intriguing, both pleased and worried them equally and think they were very glad that he was an employee of the zoo and not some random man.
+When I say chatting, it was more strolling and chatting to the point where my parents where tagging along behind.
+My ability to make this guy laugh and to ask questions that he actually found interesting, both pleased and worried them equally and think they were very glad that he was a zoo keeper and not some random man!
 I think this behaviour also ties in with being able to communicate/feeling more comfortable with people who are much younger or older than ones self.